 As shown in the Drug Discovery, Development and Deployment Maps, the multidisciplinary nature of translational research requires sophisticated interactions among scientific collaborators across a range of expertise.
 Such interactions create scientific and operational complexities that produce both opportunities and challenges for the research.
 For example, they might accelerate innovation, but they also may create such challenges as poor communication and coordination of workflows.

 Translational science is the emerging field of investigation focused on building the evidence base for effective scientific and operational approaches in translational research.
 This evidence, when applied to new or ongoing research initiatives, can enhance innovativeness, effectiveness and efficiency, addressing core challenges in the biomedical research enterprise.
-NCATS Director, Christopher P. Austin, M.D., describes the promise of translational science to advance biomedical research in his article, “Translating Translation.”
+Read more about the promise of translational science to advance biomedical research in this article, “Translating Translation.”